GeorgePimpleton/theForger-winapi-tutorial/README.md

 Win9X/Me is officially dead!
 Windows API ANSI encoding is dead!
 Windows XP and later now use Unicode!

-Windows and C/C++ have changed since Win9X/Me.
+Windows and C/C++ have changed since Win9X/Me was Windows.
 Programmers need to adapt.

 ### Why this repository exists